-I also use the pigs to root up and help compost the manure in the horse stalls.
-They turn over the manure and bedding searching for dropped bits of grain.
-I let the compost age for a year, and then it goes to the garden, one wheelbarrow at a time.
+I also use the pigs to root up and help compost the bedding in the horse stalls.
+They turn over the bedding searching for dropped bits of grain.
+I let the compost age for 2 years, and then it goes to the garden, one wheelbarrow at a time.

 This means I wheel out about 200 loads of compost each season, but I don’t do it all at once.
 I put the compost just on the raised beds that need it, and I keep track of where crops have been planted.
 This is good exercise, too; why pay $65 a month at the gym to lift heavy stuff when I can do it for free at home? ;-)